OutSystems/docs-product/src/setup-infra-platform/upgrade/upgrade-platform.md

 ## Doing maintenance while upgrading environments { #maintenance }

-While upgrading, if you need to do some bug fixing in an application that's running on an environment that hasn't been upgraded, you'll need to do it on that environment.
-It won't be possible to go through the usual development-production pipeline, because you can't stage applications between environments in different versions.
+While upgrading, if you need to fix a bug in an application running on an environment that hasn't been upgraded, you'll need to address it in that environment.
+Deployments between environments on different major platform versions (for example, O10 to O11) are not possible and must be moved manually.
+However, deployments between environments on different platform versions within the same major version are supported as long as the target environment includes all the features used by the application in the source environment.

-The solution is to make the fix directly in the environment that hasn't yet been upgraded.

 As an example, imagine that you already upgraded Development and Test environments.
 There are still Pre-Production and Production environments to upgrade.
 You have to do a critical fix on an application in Production.
 In this case, use the development tools in Pre-Production to do the fix, publish, and test.
 Then, move the application to Production.
 Don't forget to backport the fix to the other environments.